pekral/rulezilla/README.md

-# rulezilla
+# Rulezilla
-List of rules for writing clear code in php
+List of rules for writing clear code in PHP.